 Is there anything more satisfying than a glass of wine after a long day?
 If you’re choosing to skip happy hour at your local bar, you can easily pour a glass of wine in the comfort of your home.
 And what better way to enjoy your wine than with a Black-owned brand?
 From rosés to chardonnays, here are 19 Black-owned brands you can support.

-Download the OBWS app and register your business to be featured on the largest discovery app for Black-owned businesses and for consideration in OBWS-related content.
+Download the OBWS app and if you're a Black entrepreneur, list your business to be on the largest discovery app for Black-owned businesses and for consideration in OBWS-related content.
+Want to be featured on our social pages or newsletter as well?
+Head to www.obwsads.com

 Abbey Creek Vineyard